Lifestyle and home remediesBy Mayo Clinic Staff

 - Heat or ice.
-You might want to try applying heat or ice to your neck, especially if your neck muscles are sore.
+Applying heat or ice to your neck can ease sore neck muscles.

 - Soft neck brace.
 The brace allows your neck muscles to rest.
 However, a neck brace should be worn for only short periods of time because it can eventually weaken neck muscles.

 - Shen FH, et al. Cervical spondylotic myelopathy.
 In: Textbook of the Cervical Spine.
 Philadelphia, Pa.: Saunders Elsevier; 2015. https://www.clinicalkey.com.
 Accessed March 5, 2015.

 - Levin K. Cervical spondylitic myelopathy. http://www.uptodate.com/home.
 Accessed March 5, 2015.